geoff-maddock/secret-lodge/SECRET LODGE - GAME RULES.md

 - Cards put into play, either items or people can be brought into your cabal and based on what people buy, you may deduce their conspiracy
 - Cubes for differente types of workers
 - There's an occult phase of each roud where you can use your occult powers to align the planets and sigils to benefit your next turn.
 6 planets, 6 sigils
 - Game board - circle of sigils.
 Along those lines each lodge and player has a position.
-O
+Or each season where a governor is elected and dependingo n what lodges and secret socites the governers are part of, that effects your victory points
+- Victory points depend on a number of factors.
+Within 6 acts you will create the most effective cabal, industry, occult, power, actors and plots can give you points
+- Technology / science vs occult vs politics / humanism
+- Cards have good son them which give you money, or the goods can be used to pay for things
+- Look up mancala mechanic
+- Trajan circle mech
 -